Worklytics/psoxy/docs/sources/atlassian/jira/README.md

 Add the `id` value from that JSON response as the value of the `jira_cloud_id` variable in the `terraform.tfvars` file of your Terraform configuration.
 This will generate all the test URLs with a proper value and it will populate the right value for setting up the configuration.

+NOTE: A "token family" includes the initial access/refresh tokens generated above as well as all subsequent access/refresh tokens that Jira returns to any future token refresh requests.
+By default, Jira enforces a maximum lifetime of 1 year for each **token family**.
+So you MUST repeat steps 5-9 at least annually or your proxy instance will stop working when the token family expires.